multiversx/mx-exchange-docs/docs/xexchange-products/liquidity.md

 :::

 ## How it works
 Liquidity providers are incentivized for their contribution with rewards.
-When they make a deposit, they receive a new token representing their stake, called a liquidity pool token or LP token.
+When they make a deposit, they receive a new token representing their stake, called a liquidity pool token or **LP token**.

 The share of trading fees paid by users who use the pool to swap tokens is distributed automatically to all liquidity providers, proportional to their stake size.
 There is a **0.3%** fee for swapping tokens.

-The xExchange economics model is as follows:
+## Economics

 Swapping tokens incurs a **0.3%** fee.
 As part of that fee:
 - **0.2%** goes to liquidity providers based on their share of the liquidity pool.